 And finally, our fellowship extends beyond the club meetings.
 At the end of every meeting, students are given opportunities for philanthropy and public service.
 Our students know that being a citizen doesn't just mean knowing about current events; but that citizenship requires that one play an active role in serving the community.

-Applications for The Madison Fellowship open in December 2021 and will be accepted until January 15th of 2022.
+Applications for The Tocqueville Fellowship open in February 2022 and will be accepted until March 31st of 2022.